1986

 inadequacies in their own economic system by switching from an established Maoist mode to

-"other approaches", where appropriate, including approaches characteristic of
+'other approaches', where appropriate, including approaches characteristic of

 modes opposed to theirs (e.g. legalization of bankruptcies, discontinuation of guaranteed